2023 Neve Yaakov shooting: Location

-Neve Yaakov, the location where the attack took place, is an Israeli settlement in occupied East Jerusalem established in 1972 on land illegally expropriated from three neighboring Palestinian towns: Beit Hanina, Al-Ram & Dahiyeh Al-Barid and Hizma.
-The settlement was built under plans presented by the ultranationalist Kach leader Meir Kahane.
-Neve Yaakov, together with the neighboring settlements of Ramot, Pisgat Ze’ev, and Pisgat Amir, form part of a belt of Jewish-only settlements interspersed among the area's existing Palestinian neighborhoods to prevent their expansion.
+Neve Yaakov, the location where the attack took place, is an Israeli settlement in East Jerusalem established in 1972 on land expropriated from three neighboring Palestinian towns; it forms part of a belt of settlements interspersed among the area's Palestinian neighborhoods.
+Writing in Mondoweiss, Jalal Abukhater argues that Neve Yaakov "in its entirety is built on private and titled lands, whose Palestinian owners were never consulted or compensated before the hostile takeover", in addition to being home of the Israeli Defence Force's Central Command over the West Bank, and the "attack cannot be separated from this context."

-Neve Yaakov is also the location of the Israeli Defence Force's Central Command, which is the military based from which Israel commands the military forces in charge of the occupation of the West Bank.
-The commander of this base is the military official empowered with the authority to permit new settlements, and to sanction the demolition of Palestinian homes.
-This installation sits "directly adjacent" to the street where the attack was carried out.

 Perpetrator

 The attacker was identified as Khairi Alqam, a 21-year-old resident of East Jerusalem.
-An eighteen year-old relative of his was killed two days prior to the attack by Israeli authorities after he reportedly threatened them with a gun which turned out to be a toy.
+An eighteen-year-old relative of his had been killed two days before the attack by Israeli authorities after he reportedly threatened them with a gun which turned out to be a toy.

-Alqam's grandfather, whom he was named after, was killed in the 1997–99 Jerusalem stabbings alongside three other Palestinians in 1998 of which the suspect is Haim Ferelman, an Israeli settler and member of the Kach movement.
+Alqam's grandfather, whom he was named after, was killed in the 1997–99 Jerusalem stabbings alongside three other Palestinians in 1998.

 Musa Alqam, the father of the attacker, said he had no knowledge of his son having planned for such an attack or if he was motivated by revenge.
 He told Arab media he was proud of his son, and said that "Today is his wedding.
 I married him today.
 God will help me and make him better tomorrow."